 These classes have to be created before you can enroll so you and your advisor will need to work with the EVS office staff.
-For each course, the EVS Administrative Analyst will need the:
+For each course, the EVS Administrative Analyst will need the student and advisor to fill out the EVS Course Creation Form (one for each course created) that can be obtained from the EVS Program Office.